How to Become a Navy SEAL

 Navy Special Warfare Operators (SO)

-SEALs, or Navy Special Warfare Operator (SO), as they are now officially called, are named after the environments in which they operate, the SEa, Air and Land, and are the foundation of Naval Special Warfare combat forces.
-They are organized, trained and equipped to conduct a variety of special operations missions in all operational environments.
+SEALs, or Navy Special Warfare Operator (SO), as they are now officially called, are named after the environments in which they operate, the SEa, Air, and Land.
+SEALs are the foundation of Naval Special Warfare combat forces.
 Since 1962, when the first SEAL Teams were commissioned, Navy SEALs have distinguished themselves as individually reliable, collectively disciplined and highly skilled warriors.

 SEALs perform Special Operations missions from fixed-wing aircraft, helicopters, ships, and submarines.
 They may be exposed to arctic, desert or jungle environments including survival in enemy controlled areas and all water conditions.
 They may also perform administrative and foreign training missions in a wide variety of climates throughout the world.

-SOs go through what is considered by many military experts to be the toughest training, both physically and mentally demanding, in the world.
+SEALs go through what is considered by many to be the toughest training, both physically and mentally, among any military unit in the world.

 Applicants must meet the following Initial Physical Fitness Requirments:

 50 situps in 2 minutes